 Areas of Concentration

-Special needs planning and advocacy; planning for incapacity; contested and uncontested guardianships and conservatorships; Medicaid planning, applications, and appeals; Veteran benefits planning and appeals; representation of financial institutions, executors, trustees, guardians, and individuals; and will and trust reformations.
+Special needs planning and advocacy; planning for incapacity; contested and uncontested guardianships and conservatorships; Medicaid planning, applications, and appeals; Veteran benefits planning; representation of financial institutions, executors, trustees, guardians, and individuals; and will and trust reformations.

 * For more information about the Super Lawyers selection process, please go to:

 No aspect of this advertising has been approved by the New Jersey Supreme Court